charityyoungblood/iOS_Apps_Notes/Programming_in_Swift.md

 23. Closures
   - An inline function that captures the state of its environment
   - Explanation at 1:08:57 in iOS Stanford Course - Lesson 2

+24. For Loops in Swift
+  - They do not use variable i for a counter and increment
+  - For loop Syntax
+    Ex: for dress in allDresses {
+        dress.backgroundColor = white // colorLiteral represented in Swift by name or chart by entering "color" > color Literal
+    }

+  - You can use a For loop in Swift on anything that has a SEQUENCE -- this includes:
+    - Arrays
+    - Strings
+    - Countable Range: displayed with .. and starting number
+        Ex: for identifier in 0..< numberOfPairsOfCards {
+            let card = Card(identifier: identifier)
+        }